 Also known as polyvinyl chloride, is the only one of the seven plastics not BPA-safe and not recommended for contact with food because it contains chlorine.
 In fact, the chlorine in the material is not easily dissociated under normal conditions of use, although No. 3 plastic is rarely seen in food containers.
 PVC is also the only one of the seven plastics that must use a plasticizer, which allows it to change its state from soft and elastic to hard and brittle.

 recycling codes: Code 4 LDPE

 Plastic No. 4 HDPE and plastic No. 2 are brothers, technically called low-density polyethylene.
 But essentially 2 and 4 have different structures, except that the monomers are all ethylene.
-HDPE’s transparency is relatively high, so we can mainly see it in plastic wrap, plastic bags, and other aspects of our daily life.
+HDPE’s transparency is relatively high, so we can mainly see it in plastic wrap, plastic bags, and other aspects of our daily lives.

 recycling codes: Code 5 PP

 PP is our star plastic polypropylene, the most common than the button.
 At present, the vast majority of microwave oven special plastic containers on the market are PP plastic, because their heat resistance and chemical stability are higher.
-This kind of plastic is actually very close to No.2 plastic, crystallinity is lower than No.2 slightly, it’s translucent state commonly, the hardness with No.2 differ not too much.
+This kind of plastic is actually very close to No.2 plastic, crystallinity is lower than No.2 slightly, it’s translucent state commonly, the hardness with No.2 differs not too much.
 This is a food-safe material, as polypropylene doesn’t contain BPA.

 recycling codes: Code 6 PS